0danny/re47/README.md

 <br>

-Currently hitman.exe functions as original besides a couple of edge cases, globals.dll also acts exactly as original.
+All of the functions marked with a "✅", are completed and functioning as the original.

 ## Prerequisites

 To build and run the decompiled version of Hitman Codename 47, you will need:

 -   CMake
--   The portable version of Visual Studio 6 - https://github.com/itsmattkc/MSVC600
+-   The portable version of Visual Studio 6 SP2 - https://github.com/itsmattkc/MSVC600/tree/17bae53fa330df7b576f25f1f604e4214076a650
 -   Visual Studio Code or an equivalent

 ## Building the Project